10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

  inform(action, animals);
 ```

-For now, `animals` should be an empty array.
+For now, when you run `npm run index` you should see an empty array since `animals.json` only has an empty array at the moment.

 ### Create